 Click Save, and that's it!

-If you have any issues with setting up Okta for Chili Piper, please reach out to your CSM.
+If you have any issues setting up Okta for Chili Piper, please contact your CSM.

 How do I set up OneLogin for Chili Piper?